NarminAlakbarova/Camper-Team-Project/README.md

 ## Purpose

 The Cemper project is created to enhance React skills and gain practical experience.
-The web application aims to provide users with functionalities such as introducing different tours, making reservations, writing reviews, adding tours to favorites, From the admin page, we can add, update and display new data etc.
+The web application aims to provide users with functionalities such as introducing different tours, making reservations, writing reviews, adding tours to favorites, From the admin page, we can add, update and display new data and etc.

 ## Features